PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 multiplicity, and boundaries before deciding how its context should be created.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## SE-FC and gather-channel-fanout orchestration characterization: completed state

+The 20-line `_run_se_fc_gather_channel_fanout_pass_cluster` remains unchanged
+in production.
+It requires positional target ModelIR and target layout values, creates one fresh `ModelIRPassStateScope` for that target, and executes SE-FC layout cleanup followed by transpose-gather channel-fanout cleanup.
+Both owners receive the target ModelIR/layout, session diagnostics, and the same scope.

+There are two production target forms.
+The fallback block passes `(fallback_ir, None)`, while the absolute-final main path passes `(model_ir, session.layout_state)`.
+In both paths the pair remains immediately after SiNet shuffle/residual/mul/post-transpose tail cleanup and before static shape reconciliation.
+Neither caller supplies options or keyword arguments.

+Sequential validation completed as follows:

+- focused SE-FC/gather-fanout characterization: `5 passed in 0.17s`;
+- focused characterization plus ordered architecture:
+  `253 passed in 16.60s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.41s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, target routing, caller multiplicity, boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR
+#952 remains closed, no branch PR is open, and no pull request was created,
+reopened, or updated.

+At restart, introduce a frozen target ModelIR/layout/diagnostics context and two stable owner IDs with direct imports from `se_layout` and `layout_transpose`.
+Because target values differ per call, construct the context inside the historical helper from its positional arguments and session diagnostics rather than storing fallback state in one long-lived context.
+Preserve both positional caller forms and every boundary as a delegate.
+Prove fresh/shared scope identity and instrumented order before switching production;
+validate sequentially, commit and push, and do not create a pull request.